gwu-cs-advos/organization/lectures.md

 Intuition: Lets build a HN-oriented system on top of a CBOS to get the best of both worlds!
 Where do we use HN slowpaths, and where do we need to figure out how to provide efficient capability-based access to resources/functions?

+# C8: Plan 9

+Brief code overview:

+- importfs key operations
+- exportfs concurrency

+## Group Discussion

+- We discussed a few forms of interactions with distributed systems.
+	Discuss the system calls and interactions between 9p and hierarchical namespaces in each of:

+	1. Running a process remotely, using the *local* resources.
+	2. Run a process locally, using the *remote* resources.
+	3. Listing all processes in a distributed cluster of systems.

+- What modules, layers, and abstractions are involved in the Linux ramfs, and the Plan 9 one?
+- Compare your understanding of the performance of the Linux ramfs vs. the Plan 9 one.
+- Contemplate: how would you implement Plan 9-like user-level services that are "hooked" into the hierarchical namespace in a CBOS?

+## Discussion

+- Modules and communication in the ramfs: Linux vs. Plan 9
+- CBOS namespace with functionality provided by a service